Michaelvilleneuve/react-native-document-scanner/README.md

 ![Demo gif](https://raw.githubusercontent.com/Michaelvilleneuve/react-native-document-scanner/master/images/demo.gif)

-# React Native Document Scanner (iOS only)
+# React Native Document Scanner

 Live document detection library.
-Returns either a URI or a base64 encoded string of the captured image, allowing you to easily store it or use it as you wish !
+Returns either a URI or a base64 (iOS only for now) encoded string of the captured image, allowing you to easily store it or use it as you wish !

 Features :